I believe you already know how to rename files in Linux with mv command. You simply use it in the format:

 Did you like the rename command?

-However, I find this command pretty handy while dealing with renaming of several files simultaneously.
+However, I find this command pretty handy while dealing with the renaming of several files simultaneously.

 How about you?
 Have you used rename command in the past?
 How do you prefer to rename several files at once?